, , , ,

 Carb cycling Low carbohydrate foods such as salmon, avocado, eggs, and leafy greens

-Short summary: Carb cycling—alternating higher and lower carbohydrate intake over days or weeks—has intuitive appeal for fat loss and performance.
-Yet, while physiological rationale and short-term studies support parts of the idea, robust long-term randomized controlled trials of structured carb-cycling protocols are lacking.
-This evidence-forward guide explains what we know, what we don’t, and how to decide if carb cycling is worth trying for you.
+Carb cycling — alternating higher and lower carbohydrate intake over days or weeks — has intuitive appeal for fat loss and performance, and as a nutritionist in London, I’m often asked whether it truly works.
+While the physiological rationale and some short-term research support aspects of the approach, robust long-term randomized controlled trials on structured carb-cycling protocols are still limited.
+In this evidence-focused guide, we’ll explore what the science currently shows, what remains uncertain, and how to determine whether carb cycling may be a worthwhile strategy for your goals.

 Introduction